The Underrated Ingredient That Makes Dull, Dry Skin Glow

 What are the skin-care benefits of glycerin?

-"Glycerin is a colorless and odorless liquid that comes from plant sources," explains Dr. Jaskaren Midha, skin specialist and founder of Dr. Jaskaren Facial Aesthetics.
+"Glycerin is a colourless and odourless liquid that comes from plant sources," explains Dr. Jaskaren Midha, skin specialist and founder of Dr. Jaskaren Facial Aesthetics.
 "It's a humectant, which means it has the property of attracting water to itself."
 In other words, it's incredibly hydrating and moisturizing, and can give skin that coveted supple, healthy look and feel.

 In addition to absorbing water, glycerin keeps moisture under lock and key in the skin, says Dr. Mahsa Saleki, skin doctor and founder of sas Aesthetics.
 "As well as its potent hydrating benefits, glycerin is mildly antimicrobial and is commonly used to treat skin injuries such as burns and some inflammatory skin conditions," making it one to know for those who are prone to irritation and redness.
 It's why you might spot the ingredient in retinol creams or serums (which can cause red, flaky skin) because it soothes, hydrates, and restores skin.